Substance Use

 Once permanent memory loss and organ damage are a reality, the damage is irreparable.
 You can treat some of these health conditions, but some will eventually lead to death.

 Valium side effects can be particularly devastating for people who consume high amounts of it and do so for a long time.
-Valium abuse disorder can also be very serious if patients combine Valium with other substances.
+Valium abuse disorder can also cause serious side effects, with increased risk in older adults, if patients combine Valium with other substances.

 Months or years of Valium abuse can lead to catastrophic side effects for both users and their families.
 If you suspect your loved one is suffering from Valium abuse disorder, find out what you can do to help them by contacting Zinnia Health today.